Please select a partnership to see additional information:

 People facing forced marriage may appear anxious, depressed and emotionally withdrawn with low self-esteem.
 They may come to the attention of practitioners for a variety of reasons.

-Whilst the factors set out in the diagram may be, collectively or individually, an indication that someone is facing forced marriage, it should not be assumed that it is forced marriage simply on the basis that someone presents with one or more of these warning signs.
+Whilst the factors set out in the diagram and noted above may be, collectively or individually, an indication that someone is facing forced marriage, it should not be assumed that it is forced marriage simply on the basis that someone presents with one or more of these warning signs.
 Warning signs can be subtle or invisible.
 These indicators are not intended to be an exhaustive list.

 These warning signs may indicate other types of abuse that will also require a multi-agency response.